percona/portal-doc/docs/advisors/checks/mongodb-localhost-bypass.md

 ## Resolution
-Please Perform the steps mentioned below to disable localhost bypass:
+Follow the steps below to disable localhost bypass:
 1. Edit mongod.conf and set the below parameter.
 ```
 setParameter:
   enableLocalhostAuthBypass: false
 ```

-2. Perform a rolling restart of your mongod nodes to make the changes into effect
+2. Roll-restart your mongod nodes to apply the changes.